matt6frey/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2.
+This App has Stripe Payments integrated into the checkout.
+Users can select items of their choice and make a mock purchase.

 ## Setup